coq-contribs/coq-contribs/FAQ.md

 Each coq-contrib:
  - is registered as a submodule of the [coq-contribs](https://github.com/coq-contribs/coq-contribs/tree/master) GIT repository.
- - has the following two branches:
+ - has the following kind of branches:
-   - `master`: this branch of a coq-contrib must be compilable with the current Coq trunk (tracked [here](https://ci.inria.fr/coq/view/coq-contribs/job/coq-contribs-trunk))
+   - `master`: the most up-to-date version of the coq-contrib
-   - `v8.5`: this branch of a coq-contrib must be compilable with Coq 8.5 (tracked [here](https://ci.inria.fr/coq/view/coq-contribs/job/coq-contribs-v8.5/))
+   - `v8.5`, `v8.6`, ...: this branch of a coq-contrib must be compilable with Coq 8.5, 8.6, ...
  - has the following tags:
    - `8.5.0`: this version is known to work with Coq 8.5.0
    - `8.5.1`: this version is known to work with Coq 8.5.1
+   - etc.
  - has a corresponding OPAM package that can be installed with:
    - `coq.dev` (tracked [here](https://ci.inria.fr/coq/view/opam/job/opam-install.dev/))
    - `coq.8.5.dev` (tracked [here](https://ci.inria.fr/coq/view/opam/job/opam-install.8.5.dev/))